List of Bluey characters: Snickers

 Snickers is a Dachshund who is one of Bluey's friends, having known her since they were babies.
 While fun-loving and friendly, Snickers is aware of his skinny build and short limbs, which he considers a double-edged sword.
 Snickers seems to particularly enjoy pretending to be a news reporter.

 Indy

 Indy is an Afghan Hound who is one of Bluey's friends, whose sister was born early.
 A free-spirited young girl, Indy is creative and playful.
-Her friends include Bluey, Rusty and Winton.
+Her friends include Winton, best friend Coco, Bluey, and Rusty.
 She has a regimented diet, leaving her unable to eat wheat, gluten, sugar, salt, dairy and food with any added ingredients.

 Jack Russell

 Jack Russell is a Jack Russell Terrier who is Rusty's best friend and the new kid at Glasshouse Primary School.
-Hailing from Victoria, (Note: According to the Russell car's number plate in "Explorers") He is very nice and friendly and loves to play with his friends, which include Rusty, Mackenzie and Bluey.
+Hailing from Victoria, (Note: According to the Russell car's number plate in "Explorers") He is very nice and friendly and loves to play with his friends, which include best friend Rusty, Mackenzie and Bluey.
 He is shown to have ADHD; he states that he "can't sit still or can't remember anything".
 He has a little sister named Lulu.